 a unique id of a given version of a set packages.
 This id is used to reference the set packages under the

 <project>/<branch>.
 It is a good practice to version the packaging recipes, like the

 debiandirectory for building deb packages and the

-specfor building rpm packages, and use ths sha1 of the packaging receipe for the
+specfor building rpm packages, and use the sha1 of the packaging receipe for the

 ref.
-But you could also the a random string for
+But you could also use a random string for

 ref, like the tag name of the built source tree.